SharpGrip/FileSystem/README.md

     new DropboxAdapter("dropbox", "/Files", dropboxClient) };

-// Copies a file from the `local1` adapter to the `local2` adapter. await fileSystem.CopyFileAsync("local1://foo/bar.txt", "local2://bar/foo.txt");
+// Copies a file from the `local` adapter to the `azure` adapter. await fileSystem.CopyFileAsync("local://foo/bar.txt", "azure://bar/foo.txt");

 // Moves a file from the `azure` adapter to the `dropbox` adapter. await fileSystem.MoveFileAsync("azure://Foo/Bar.txt", "dropbox://Bar/Foo.txt");